Choppy Waters Ahead, Even for SaaS

 The Business Stages

-Development stage: When in the development stage, a founder’s best bet is to develop a detailed business plan.
+The Development stage: In this stage, a founder’s best bet is to develop a detailed business plan.
 Whether they need funding, a set of goals and timelines, a detailed customer profile, or all the above.
-In the development stage, transforming a website into a growth machine isn't a top objective since the business leader has bigger fish to fry.
-Learn about the Undefined relationship
+At the end of the day, speeding up its content workflow and achieving content at scale isn't a top objective since the business leader has bigger fish to fry.
+Learn about the Undefined relationship.

-Startup stage: During the startup stage the viability of big ideas is tested as well as the effectiveness of the company’s capabilities.
-This stage can represent a series of make-or-break moments for many small business owners.
+The Startup stage: In this stage, the viability of big ideas is tested as well as the effectiveness of the company’s capabilities.
 If things aren’t progressing the way they want or need, it’s okay to reassess and pivot.
 Flexibility is key and allows leaders to figure out what changes need to be made to build a healthier, more resilient business.
-Now is the time to define relationships.
-Learn about the Defined relationship
+Now is the time to define content workflow relationships.
+Learn about the Defined relationship.

-Growth stage: Growth potential is an exciting prospect, but knowing how to make it happen can be a strategic balancing act.
-Matching the pace of increased cash flow and client base without losing sight of core tenets is a struggle that many successful companies at this stage have had to navigate.
-In addition to taking time to review and recalibrate the business plans, wise leaders upgrade existing processes to match their new reality.
-Learn about the Aligned relationship
+The Growth stage: Matching the pace of increased cash flow and client base without losing sight of core tenets is a struggle that many successful companies at this stage have had to navigate.
+In addition to taking time to review and recalibrate the business plans, wise leaders upgrade their existing content marketing process to match their new reality.
+Learn about the Aligned relationship.

-Mature stage: In the mature stage it’s time for businesses to extend their lifecycle by reinventing themselves and investing in new technologies and emerging markets.
-This allows companies to reposition themselves in their dynamic industries and refresh their growth in the marketplace.
-Learn about the Integrated relationship
+The Mature stage: In this stage, it’s time for businesses to extend their lifecycle by reinventing themselves and investing in new technologies and emerging markets.
+Scalable content workflows allow companies to reposition themselves in their dynamic industries and refresh their growth in the marketplace.
+Learn about the Integrated relationship.

-To deal with complexity and scale, you need systems.
+To deal with complexity and scale of enterprise content management workflow needs, you need agile systems.
 Many SaaS companies need to systematize how they deliver messaging and experiences by developing design systems and seeking to structure their content.

 Only a few have managed to combine these activities into an integrated capability.
 While they recognize the value of modular content and modular design, they have not yet managed to combine these approaches into an integrated framework.